 When all these conditions are met, allele frequencies stay the same.
 Genotype frequencies also remain constant.
 In addition, genotype frequencies can be expressed in terms of allele frequencies, as the Table below shows.
 For a further explanation of this theorem, see Solving Hardy Weinberg Problems at http://www.youtube.com/watch?v=xPkOAnK20kw .

-Hardy and Weinberg used mathematics to describe an equilibrium population ( p = frequency of A , q = frequency of a , so p + q = 1): p 2 + 2 pq + q 2 = 1.
-Using the genotype frequencies shown in Table below , if p = 0.4, what is the frequency of the AA genotype?
+Hardy and Weinberg used mathematics to describe an equilibrium population ( p = frequency of A , q = frequency of a ): p 2 + 2 pq + q 2 = 1.
+In Table above , if p = 0.4, what is the frequency of the AA genotype?

 - The Hardy-Weinberg theorem states that, if a population meets certain conditions, it will be in equilibrium.

 - In an equilibrium population, allele and genotype frequencies do not change over time.